willstall/impopsicles/README.md

 ***Currently, a piece has an opportunity of 2-5 recursisve operation sets.***

 ## Development Status
 Impopsicle already work and render beautifuly in realtime.
 That said, development is still very active.
 The rendering engine is currently being extend to support more styles and additional volumetric rendering.
 The base algorithm is also being assessed and modified for scale and orginality, daily.
+Materials are also being tested and created.

+***The final implementation will not just have blue cicles.***

 ## About the Artist
 Will has been making generative art since before the ye ol' days of flash; 20ish+ years of silly creation.
 Now he's a designer/developer/engineer/something working in GLSL making realtime shaders.